 Around one in 59 American children have autism spectrum disorder, sometimes called ASD or autism, a developmental disorder that affects communication skills and behavior.
-At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the team of expert pediatricians diagnose autism and offer personalized care to help your child achieve their full potential and lead a fulfilling life.
+At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the team of expert pediatricians diagnose autism and offer personalized care to help your child achieve their full potential and lead a fulfilling life.
 Call Newport Children’s Medical Group today if you’re concerned about your child’s behavior or development.

 Autism spectrum disorder, often called ASD or autism, is a developmental condition that usually emerges during childhood.

 It can affect your child’s social skills, communication, and relationships.
 Autism can also interfere with your child’s ability to self-regulate, which can lead to other behavioral issues.

 Medical researchers haven’t identified a specific cause of autism, although there are some known risk factors, including:

 In many cases, specialized treatment and care can help regulate your child’s symptoms so they can learn to function and achieve their full potential.

 Autism is a spectrum disorder because of the variety of both symptoms and their severity.
 Every child is unique, but some of the common signs of autism include:

 Children with autism also display restrictive or repetitive behaviors.
 For example, your child might develop an intense interest in particular topics like numbers or facts.